 The initial roll-out of fixed broadband services win Vietnam as followed by a strong surge in growth; however, broadband remained a small but expanding market segment.
 It needed a stronger market focus by the providers; this seemed to have finally happened with the arrival of mobile broadband.
 As with other developing markets in Asia, there has been major shift in Vietnam’s broadband market with the widespread adoption of mobile broadband, with lower tariffs, ready availability and the convenience of mobility being the big attractions.
 Mobile broadband has been growing strongly in Vietnam over the past five years.
 Penetration has increased from 14% in 2011 to 31% in 2014 and 43% in 2016.
 Further strong growth is predicted over the next five years to 2021.

-The penetration of internet users in Turkmenistan has been growing moderately over the past four years from a relatively small base.
-Penetration has increased from 10% in 2013 to 12% in 2014, 15% in 2015 and 17% in 2016.
-Broadband access remains limited in scale and nature.
-Fixed broadband penetration reached less than 1% by 2016 and penetration is predicted to continue to remain low over the next five years to 2021.
+The fixed broadband subscriber market in Vietnam has been growing moderately over the past few years from a relatively small base.
+Penetration has increased from 6% in 2013 to 8% in 2015 and 9% in 2016.
+Fixed broadband penetration is predicted to grow moderately over the next five years, reaching between 14% and 17% by 2021.

-For detailed information, table of contents and pricing see: Turkmenistan – Telecoms, Mobile, Broadband and Digital Media – Statistics and Analyses
+For detailed information, table of contents and pricing see: Vietnam – Telecoms, Mobile, Broadband and Digital Media – Statistics and Analyses

 We invite your comments: Please click here to comment